Dangerous Driving Policy

 • Temporary suspension pending retraining; or

-• Permanent deactivation for serious or repeated offences.
+• Permanent deactivation for serious or repeated offenses.

 Catch maintains advanced fraud-detection systems to identify false or malicious reports.

-Catch fully cooperates with Canadian law enforcement in cases involving serious or criminal driving behaviour.
+Catch fully cooperates with Saskatchewan and Canadian law enforcement authorities in cases involving serious or criminal driving behaviour.

 Drivers are expected to comply with all legal requests related to investigations, including providing documentation and witness statements if required.

-Failure to comply with Catch’s Dangerous Driving Policy may also breach the Driver Platform Access Agreement, resulting in contractual termination.
+Failure to comply with Catch’s Dangerous Driving Policy may also breach the Driver Platform Access Agreement and result in contractual termination.

 • Catch conducts periodic driver safety training and awareness refreshers.